monkeymagix123/survev-bots-v2/docs/README.md

 - Treat unseen enemies as background danger
 - Prioritize arming up or farming nearby loot objects
 - Become much more cautious around hostiles that have shown a gun
+- Can redirect from a desired crate/object to a destructible route-blocker when that blocker is the only thing in the way

 ## Config Notes